0w15h3115/Tails-Quickstart/README.md

 Download the raw file if git clone gives errors or use wget, and make it executable (chmod +x) before running in a root shell.

 Opening an Apache server on your distribution of tails will poke a hole in your persec

+Will need to use burpsuite gui installer downloaded by the script after running

 **All network traffic must go through tor.
 ICMP and UDP traffic are not available over tor.
 For example, to perform a network scan with nmap it must be run with the no ping (-Pn) flag, as well as run through proxychains/Torify**